Skip to content

 {{/ifprop}}

 Note that this example provides the same result as the first example in the section Conditionals using ifprop.
-Hence, it can be argued that the content parameter of the text block is superflous as the same thing can be achieved with the prop directive inside of a template block.
+Hence, it can be argued that the content parameter of the text block is superfluous as the same thing can be achieved with the prop directive inside a template block.
 Although this is true the text block is in many cases more convenient and less complex.
-The text block was was also implemented first and keeping it is a question of being backwards compatible.
+The text block was also implemented first and keeping it is a question of being backwards compatible.

 Blocks with multiple templates